WayneKeenan/Neutrino/README.md

 `./external_dependencies/SetupDeps.sh`

-IMGUI & GLM are header only libraries so require no additional build steps.
+IMGUI & GLM are header only libraries so require no additional build steps, however IMGUI is included in the framework from the `source/framework/imggui_copy` directory, so soft links should be provided as this folder is empty by default.
+The script `LinkIMGUI.sh` in the `external_dependencies` folder will do this for you on *NIX systems.

 The external dependencies folder can be emptied by running: